Black River National Forest Scenic Byway: Route description

 While CR 513 (Black River Road) extends further south to connect with US Highway 2 near Bessemer, the National Forest Scenic Byway designation starts at the intersection with CR 204 (Airport Road) west of the Gogebic-Iron County Airport and north of the Big Powderhorn Mountain.
 From this southern starting point, the roadway runs northward along the Black River through the Ottawa National Forest.
 CR 513 runs along the western side of the river, staying shy of the banks as it passes through the woods.
-The woods through which the roadway passes contain pine, hemlock and hardwood trees.
-The Royal Palm Ranch, a nationally known equestrian school is located along the road on 100 acre of land next to the river.
+The woods through which the roadway passes contain pine, hemlock, and hardwood trees.
+The Royal Palm Ranch, a nationally known equestrian school, is located along the road on 100 acre of land next to the river.
 The byway curves away from the river near Copper Peak, the tallest ski flying hill in the world.
 The 18-story facility allows visitors on clear enough days to see 85 mi in the distance to places like Minnesota, Isle Royale and Canada.

-North of Copper Peak, the road once again roughly parallels the river, but staying away from the river's course.
+North of Copper Peak, the road once again roughly parallels the river, but stays away from the river's course.
 The road provides access to five sets of waterfalls.
-The first is Great Conglomerate Falls, followed by Potawatomi, Gorge, Sandstone and Rainbow falls.
+The first is Great Conglomerate Falls, followed by Potawatomi, Gorge, Sandstone, and Rainbow Falls.
 The falls are connected to the road by four separate hiking trails.
 The byway continues past these landmarks before terminating at Black River Harbor.
 The harbor is the site of a 1920s fishing village, one of only two harbors in the National Forest System.
 The area was also host to three taverns built by the Civilian Conservation Corps during the Great Depression and a pedestrian suspension bridge used by the North Country Trail to cross the mouth of the river.